Splash Pad Frequently Asked Questions

 How long does it take to install a splash pad?

-Our trained installers can install a complete system in one week.
+A trained installers can install a complete system in one week.

 How soon can I landscape or reclaim the areas surrounding the splash pad?